A major problem for both bats and the caving community

 documented cases of it happening.
 The paper is on the Centers for

-Disease Control's Web site here.
-(Thanks to Peter Youngbaer for this information).
-[2/5/10]
+Disease Control's Web site, but is hard to find.
+It's available here.
+(Thanks to Peter Youngbaer for this

 Wildlife Health Bulletin" Provides WNS Update: The